AlanSosa/Infinite-pew-pew-PC-Version/README.md

 <a name="history"></a>
 ![history](http://s24.postimg.org/5tj8t4bhx/history-header.png "history")

 Infinite pew pew began as a programming adventure, an education toy and as a playground where I could practice all the things related to game engines that I learned thanks to the internet.
-After a couple of weeks the project became more solid and so the decision to make it commercial became closer with the support of my family and friends. <br />
+After a couple of weeks the project became more solid and so the decision to make it commercial became closer with the support of my family and friends.

 2 years have passed since this project has finished, I have made some revenue of it, and if you want to know more about the story visit the [Blog](http://cubitomorado.blogspot.com) that I was writing when this project was alive.
 I learned so much from this: Business development, Importance of distribution channels, how deadly is to code a game engine and above all, I had tons of fun even thou I was starving most of the time.
-So enjoy this little piece of code and I hope is useful to you. <br />
+So enjoy this little piece of code and I hope is useful to you.

 <a name="download"></a>
 ![Download Infinite pew pew](http://s30.postimg.org/pa6rbdfc1/download_header.png "Download Infinite pew pew")